npodonnell/probabilistic-recursive-gossip/README.tex.md

 ## 1.1.
 Modular Distance

-Before I begin discussing the network topology, I must define the modular distance function.
+Before discussing the network topology, We define the modular distance function.
 Every node and resource on the network exists on the circumference of an imaginary circle, with $0$ located at the top of the circle, $2^{N–1}$ at the bottom, $2^{N–2}$ at the centre right,  $3 \times 2^{N–2}$ at the centre left, and all other IDs spaced evenly between them. $2^N$ would be located at the same position as zero except it’s too high.
 Any number less than 0 or greater than $2^N – 1$ is reduced modulo $2^N$ so that it may appear on the circle.

 The modular distance, or *moddist*, between any two IDs, $x$ and $y$ on the circle, is the shortest distance along the circumference of the circle, clockwise or anticlockwise, from one ID to the other.